The Time Machine: Plot

-Deducing that the Morlocks have taken his time machine, he explores the Morlock tunnels, learning that due to a lack of any other means of sustenance, they feed on the Eloi.
-The Time Traveller theorizes that intelligence is the result of and response to danger; with no real challenges facing the Eloi, they have lost the spirit, intelligence, and physical fitness of humanity at its peak.

-Meanwhile, he saves an Eloi named Weena from drowning as none of the other Eloi take any notice of her plight, and they develop an innocently affectionate relationship over the course of several days.
-He takes Weena with him on an expedition to a distant structure dubbed "The Palace of Green Porcelain", which turns out to be a derelict museum.
-Here, the Time Traveller finds a fresh supply of matches and fashions a crude weapon against Morlocks, whom he must fight to get his machine back.
-He plans to take Weena back to his own time.
-Because the long and tiring journey back to Weena's home is too much for them, they stop in the forest for the night.
-They are then overcome by Morlocks in the night, whereby Weena faints.
-The Traveller escapes when a small fire he had left behind them to distract the Morlocks turns into a forest fire; Weena and the pursuing Morlocks are lost in the fire, and the Time Traveller is devastated over his loss.
+Meanwhile, he rescues Eloi Weena from drowning, as none of the other Eloi take any notice of her plight.
+The Traveller takes Weena with him on an expedition to "The Palace of Green Porcelain", a distant structure which turns out to be a derelict museum.
+Here, the Traveller finds fresh matches and fashions a crude weapon against Morlocks, whom he must fight to recover his machine.
+He plans to take Weena back to his own time to save her from the horrors of the future world.
+Because the tiring journey back to Weena's home is too much for them, they stop in the forest for the night.
+They are eventually attacked by Morlocks, and Weena faints.
+The Traveller escapes when a small fire he left behind them to repel the Morlocks turns into a forest fire; Weena and the Morlocks are lost in the blaze.

-The Morlocks open the Sphinx and use the time machine as bait to capture the Traveller, not understanding that he will use it to escape.
-He reattaches the levers before he travels further ahead to roughly 30 million years from his own time.
-There he sees some of the last living things on a dying Earth: Menacing reddish crab-like creatures slowly wandering the blood-red beaches chasing enormous butterflies, in a world covered in simple lichenous vegetation.
-He continues to make jumps forward through time, seeing Earth's rotation gradually cease and the sun grow larger, redder, and dimmer, and the world falling silent and freezing as the last degenerate living things die out.
+The Morlocks open the Sphinx and use the machine as bait to capture the distraught Traveller, not understanding that he can use it to escape.
+He reattaches the levers before travelling further ahead to roughly 30 million years from his own time.
+There, he sees some of the last living things on a dying Earth: crab-like creatures wandering blood-red beaches chasing enormous butterflies, in a world covered in lichenoid vegetation.
+He continues to make jumps forward through time, seeing Earth's rotation cease and the sun grow larger, redder, and dimmer, and the world falling silent and freezing as the last living things die out.

-Overwhelmed, he goes back to the machine and returns to his own time, arriving at the laboratory just three hours after he originally left.
-He arrives late to his own dinner party, whereupon, after eating, the Time Traveller relates his adventures to his disbelieving visitors, producing as evidence two strange white flowers Weena had put in his pocket.
+Overwhelmed, he returns to his own time, arriving at the laboratory just three hours after he originally left.
+He arrives late to his own dinner party, whereupon, after eating, the Traveller relates his adventures to his disbelieving visitors, producing as evidence two unusual white flowers Weena put in his pocket.

-The original narrator then takes over and relates that he returned to the Time Traveller's house the next day, finding him preparing for another journey and promising to return in a short time.
-However, the narrator reveals that he has waited three years before writing and stating the Time Traveller has not returned from his journey.
+The original narrator relates that he returned to the Traveller's house the next day, finding him preparing for another journey and promising to return in a short time.
+After waiting for three years, however, the narrator says that the Traveller has not returned.